 “Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.

 A consent should be freely given and should offer a genuine choice.

 A consent should be specific about its purpose.

-A consent should be clearly informed, and the processing organization should ensure that the subject understands what exactly is being shared and for what purpose, especially children.
+The processing organization should ensure that persons giving consent (especially children) understand exactly what is being shared and for what purpose.

 A consent should be given by a statement or by a clear affirmative action such as through an electronic form submission.

 Privacy by Design (PbD) is a well-known privacy design practice consisting of seven principles originally developed by the Information & Privacy Commissioner (IPC) of Ontario, Canada.
 Respect for user privacy and designing a user-centric experience are two of the important principles of PbD.
 User consent is the main implementation solution that supports user privacy and user-centric design.
 For more information about the principles of PbD, see the IPC Privacy By Design document.

 It is mandatory to obtain an individual’s freely given and specific consent during collection, use, or disclosure of personal information, except where otherwise permitted by law.
 If users wish to withdraw consent later, they should be allowed to do so.

 WSO2 IS provides a comprehensive consent management solution that can be used to manage consents related to Identity and Access Management (IAM) and also to manage consents that belong to third-party applications.
 The WSO2 IS consent management module consists of the following key features.